Understanding the Basics of Current Transformers

 Magnetic flux is central to a current transformer's operation.
 It acts as the bridge between the primary and secondary circuits.

-Flux is produced when current flows through the primary winding.
+The current flowing through the primary winding produces flux.
 This flux links with the secondary winding, inducing a proportional current.

 The effectiveness of this process largely depends on the core material.
-Silicon steel is often chosen for its excellent magnetic properties, supporting efficient flux transfer.
+Manufacturers often choose silicon steel for its excellent magnetic properties, which support efficient flux transfer.

 Primary and Secondary Windings Explained